 The winter trail takes you from Äkäshotelli across the ice of Lake Äkäslompolo towards a forested ascent.
 After the climb, the trail winds through the snowy forest and open mires and you’ll also catch a few glimpses of the fells between the trees.

 Hangankuru Lapp hut is a scenic place to warm up and take a break.
-The best part of winter riding starts after the hut, as the trail is slightly downhill and offers lots of little curves and short uphill and downhill sections.
+The best part of winter riding starts after the hut, as the trail is slightly downhill and offers lots of curves and short uphill and downhill sections.
 This is mountain biking at its best!

 The winter trail intersects with other trails a few times.
 Remember to take other people into consideration.